cloudfoundry/cf-deployment/README.md

   for instance, on AWS, such termination is commonly done at the ELB.
   This also eliminates the need to specify `((router_ssl.certificate))` and `((router_ssl.private_key))` in the var files.
 - `operations/gcp.yml` -
-  this file overrides the static IP addresses assigned to some instance groups, as GCP networking features allow them to all co-exist on the same subnet despite being spread across multiple AZs.
+  this file was intentionally left blank and left for backwards compatibility.
+It previously overrode the static IP addresses assigned to some instance groups, as GCP networking features allow them to all co-exist on the same subnet despite being spread across multiple AZs.
 - `operations/tcp-routing-gcp.yml` - this ops file adds TCP router and routing api for GCP.